 ▲WARNING!
-An improperly secured quick release lever on the front or rear wheel can allow the wheel to disengage from the bike.
+An improperly secured quick release lever on the front wheel can allow the wheel to disengage from the fork.
 This condition is exceptionally hazardous and will cause the rider to suffer a fall that will almost certainly result in serious injury or death.
-BEFORE RIDING ALWAYS ENSURE THE QUICK RELEASE MECHANISMS ARE PROPERLY SECURED.
+BEFORE RIDING ALWAYS ENSURE THE FRONT WHEEL QUICK RELEASE IS PROPERLY SECURED.